Work

 In closing

-Better systems help better journalism travel further.
+Better systems can help better journalism travel further.

 The future of news will not be solved by more content alone.
 It will require clearer models for how journalism is created, adapted, distributed, governed, and improved.

-That is the work I build toward.
+That is the work I am building toward.